Check out the rhythms of Bounce Metronome Pro and its precise visual bounce, speed drills, and automatic tempo and rhythm changes

 “There's something about the bounce that keeps the practicing vibrant.
 It's a great and fun tool.”, Dan Axelrod - more testimonials and reviews »”

-Note: the sprites in this video are just for fun, you can set it to any image, any background, also white 3D baton, drum stick etc. Try tapping along with them to see how the visuals help you keep in time.
-The article mentioned at the end of the animation is: Pure Tones For Healing - Harmonious Lissajous Knots - Pendulum Waves - Sloth Canon Music From Numbers
+The first animation in thhis video shows the sprite bouncing in a conducting pattern.
+Note: the sprites are just for fun, you can set it to any image, any background, also white 3D baton, drum stick etc. The article mentioned at the end of the animation is: Pure Tones For Healing - Harmonious Lissajous Knots - Pendulum Waves - Sloth Canon Music From Numbers

 Beginners find the bounce wonderfully easy to work with.
 The beginner's metronome is yours to keep whether or not you try or buy the lite or pro versions.
 All versions of Bounce Metronome are accessible for deaf, visually impaired, and blind musicians